apollographql/apollo-server/packages/server/README.md

 ## Documentation

-Full documentation for Apollo Server is available in [our documentation site](https://www.apollographql.com/docs/apollo-server/).
-This README shows the basics of getting a server running (both standalone and with Express), but most features are only documented in our docs site.
+Full documentation for Apollo Server is available on [our documentation site](https://www.apollographql.com/docs/apollo-server/).
+This README shows the basics of getting a server running (both standalone and with Express), but most features are only documented on our docs site.

 ## Getting started: standalone server

 > You can also check out the [getting started](https://www.apollographql.com/docs/apollo-server/getting-started) guide in the Apollo Server docs for more details, including examples in both TypeScript and JavaScript.

 Apollo Server's standalone server lets you get a GraphQL server up and running quickly without needing to set up an HTTP server yourself.
-It allows all the same configuration of GraphQL logic as the Express integration, but does not provide the ability to make fine-grained tweaks to HTTP-specific behavior of your server.
+It allows all the same configuration of GraphQL logic as the Express integration, but does not provide the ability to make fine-grained tweaks to the HTTP-specific behavior of your server.

 First, install Apollo Server and the JavaScript implementation of the core GraphQL algorithms: